Presidency University, Kolkata: Transformation to university

-On 19 March 2010, the West Bengal Government passed the Presidency University Bill, 2009 in the State Legislative Assembly.
-On 7 July 2010, the Governor of West Bengal, M K Narayanan gave his assent to the Presidency University Bill.
+On 19 March 2010, the Government of West Bengal passed the Presidency University Bill, 2009 in the State Legislative Assembly.
+On 7 July 2010, the then Governor of West Bengal, M. K. Narayanan gave his assent to the Presidency University Bill.
 On 23 July 2010, the Government of West Bengal published the gazette notification completing all the legal formalities for presidency to become a full university.
 Amiya Bagchi was given the responsibility of chairing a committee set up to select and appoint the first vice-chancellor of the university.

 Amita Chatterjee, a retired professor of philosophy at Jadavpur University, was appointed as the first Vice-Chancellor of Presidency University on 5 October 2010.